 The Exchange

-Opened in 1963 as a member of the Federation of Woman's Exchanges, the Old Town Hall Exchange today is a source for local art and handcrafts, as well as antique and vintage furniture, housewares and tabletop items.
+The Old Town Hall Exchange is a source for antique and vintage furniture, housewares and tabletop items.
 All items that make up The Exchange are donated or consigned by local individuals and organizations, with 70% of the retail price returned to consignors, and the remainder a source of revenue that is directed to building maintenance.

 see what’s new